ArtiomTkachuk1/ObjectDetectionAndTrackingApplication/README.md

 2. app must be up and running on http://127.0.0.1:5000

 ## Known issues
-1. Ttfnet must be installed to be used
-2. If flask will return Streamer mistake replace streamer.py with streamer_for_windows.py from the same folder
+1. If flask will return Streamer mistake replace streamer.py with streamer_for_windows.py from the same folder